johntalton/mcp23017/README.md

 Custom maps can use a mix of types (such as "led" etc) as long as they are unique and equitable (aka `===`)

+### Burst Read / Write

+Because this chip support simplified access to repeat register writes (like `8bit-poll` mode) this library can support a buffered read and write that can be streamed to the chip via native bus support.

+This not only provides a efficient way to poll (read) but also potentialy provides a high enough output performance to support unique applications not able to be provided by tradition gpio, and /or other implementaitons of mcp23 libraries.

 ### SysFS (device tree overlay)